adubredu/contact_sim.jl/README.md

 2D Contact physics simulation by solving Linear Complementarity Problems.

+For more details, see my related paper: https://arxiv.org/abs/2112.08426

 ## Installation
 1. Open your Julia REPL by typing  `julia` in your terminal.
 2. Press `]` on your keyboard to enter the package manager